Subhi7/Grocery-Retail-Sales-Analysis/README.md

 # Grocery-Retail-Sales-Analysis

 This presentation uses Data Analysis techniques to study data in order to answer such questions.
 These questions will enable better decision making in the grocery retail.
+This was a prompt in the 3rd UW Datathon organized by Dubstech where my team secured the second place.

 What trends do you notice for the store with respect to transactions?